 Personality Disorders from a Psychoanalytic Perspective discusses each of the three clusters described by the DSM-5, beginning with Cluster A (the odd and eccentric paranoid, schizoid, and schizotypal personalities), followed by Cluster B (the dramatic, emotional, and erratic borderline, narcissistic, histrionic, and antisocial personalities), and ending with Cluster C (the anxious and fearful dependent, avoidant, and obsessive-compulsive personalities).
 The DSM-III-R’s passive-aggressive personality disorder (formerly included in Cluster C) is considered as well.

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist and Psychoanalyst in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
 He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
 As a member of a task force involved in creating the DSM-5, he strives to promote a deep clinical understanding of the patient for making responsible diagnoses.

 The course includes an online written manuscript and accompanying audio file, for optional review in multiple modalities.
 An online multiple choice test and Certificate of Completion follow completion of the course for 8 CE credits.
 Intermediate level.
 A brief video provides opening remarks by Dr. Gerson.
-This course may be applied to the Certificate in Psychoanalytic Psychotherapy if desired. $119.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $119.